 If we accept your charge point onto Hive EV SmartCharge but later discover that your charge point or property are not suitable, or you are not using Hive EV SmartCharge in the manner we would expect for a typical domestic EV user we may remove your access to Hive EV SmartCharge.
 We will let you know in advance via your registered email address if this is the case.

 We reserve the right at any time to amend any eligibility criteria or product usage conditions, or to withdraw the Hive EV SmartCharge product at our discretion.
-In order to be eligible for Hive EV SmartCharge the following conditions must be met.
+In order to be eligible for Hive EV SmartCharge the following conditions must be met:

 You must live at the property where the charge point is installed.
 It must be your primary residence.